-You find information about the Social Science Doctoral Student Council, i.e. the PhD student representation at faculty level, in their most recent guide for PhD students and post-docs.
+You find information about the Social Science Doctoral Student Council, i.e. the PhD student representation at the faculty level, in their most recent guide for PhD students and postdocs.

 You report illness directly to the human resources manager when you fall ill.
 Once you have recovered, you register your declaration of illness for the period of absence in Primula Web.